turbot/steampipe-plugin-oci/docs/tables/oci_mysql_db_backup.md

 FULL: a backup of all data contained in the DB System.
 INCREMENTAL: a backup of only the data which has been added or changed since the last FULL backup.

+Backups are run in either of the following ways:

+Manual: a backup initiated by an action in the console, or request made through the API.
+Manual backups can be retained for a minimum of 1 day and a maximum of 365 days.
+Currently, there is a limit of 100 manual backups per tenancy.
+Automatic: scheduled backups which run, without any required interaction, at a time of the user's choosing.
+Automatic backups are retained for between 1 and 35 days.
+The default retention value is 7 days.
+Once defined, it is not possible to edit the retention period of an automatic backup.

 ## Examples

 ### Basic info